 Considered to be one of the largest museums in the world, the Louvre Museum is also one of the busiest.
 It's fair to say that if you went to Paris without seeing the glass Pyramid, walking across the Khorsabad courtyard, admiring the Venus da Milo, and looking at the Mona Lisa, it would be scandalous!
-But a visit to the Louvre requires some planning.
+But a visit to the Louvre requires some planning, for example you have to know the Louvre opening hours.
 It would be a shame to have planned to go there on a Tuesday only to find out that it’s the only day it is shut.

 You can also get there by car, but there is a charge for parking in the 670-space, 2-floor underground parking lot just under Carrousel du Louvre.
 It is accessible from Avenue du Général Lemonnier 75001 Paris.

 The best hours to access to the Louvre ?
 At the morning, sure !
 Write down the Louvre address to save time : you won't get lost.